Vetta

 • Interviews become repetitive and resume-based instead of outcome-focused

-It's no wonder the average time-to-hire is over —and the best candidates don't wait that long.
+It's no wonder the average time-to-hire is over 40 days—and the best candidates don't wait that long.

 ✅ The Outcome-Based Approach: How It Works